plaisirgs/coursereview/README.md

 -Fork and clone this repo.
 -Locate the app directory in your terminal.
--Type 'bundle install', 'rake db:migrate' and then 'rake db:seed'.
+-In the terminal, type 'bundle install', 'rake db:migrate' and then 'rake db:seed'.
--Type 'shotgun'.
+-In the terminal, type 'shotgun'.
 -In your favorite web browser, type 'http://localhost:9393/' in the address bar.
 -You will be navigated to the coursereview's homepage.
 On the homepage you can sign up or log in if you already have an account.
+-Now you can submit course reviews.

 Contributing to coursereview